Do Flea And Tick Treatments Kill?

 Hey everyone, Dr. Leigh here from Your Vet Online and I just wanted to have a very quick talk to you all about some of the scare posts that I’ve been seeing on Facebook regarding flea and tick treatments.

 Yes, it is possible that some of these cases are very, very sad, and animals have died or maybe they’ve had a problem after receiving these products, however, I just wanted to point out a few things that we need to consider when trying to work out whether it was a product that caused the issue, or whether it might have been just something else – a coincidence.

 Let’s get right to it let’s just clarify a few things.

 Number one, all drugs can cause an adverse reaction.

-Now some drugs are actually contraindicated in certain situations so it might be that your animal, or you personally because this applies to humans too, might have a kidney disease or you might have liver problems or you might actually be allergic to penicillin.
+Now some drugs are actually contraindicated in certain situations so it might be that your animal, or you personally because this applies to humans too, might have kidney disease or you might have liver problems or you might actually be allergic to penicillin.